Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

 The key idea of exponential asymptotics is that one can truncate an asymptotic series optimally at some term number $N_{\mathrm{opt}}$ such that the remainder is exponentially small.
 The solution can thus be expressed as

 where $y_{\mathrm{exp}}$ and $z_{\mathrm{exp}}$ are exponentially small as $\eps \rightarrow 0$.

-Recall from Section \ref{Method} that one can determine the exponentially-small contribution to the asymptotic solution from the form of the late-order terms, and that this contribution switches rapidly across Stokes curves.
-In Appendix \ref{S:2.3}, we apply exponential asymptotic methods directly to determine the form of the late-order terms and the associated Stokes-curve locations.
-In equation \eqref{2.3 truncation}, we find that the optimal truncation point has the form $N_{\mathrm{opt}} \sim |\chi_r|/2\sqrt{\eps}$ as $\eps \rightarrow 0$ and that the behavior after switching across Stokes curves is a sum of terms that have the form $z_{\mathrm{exp}} \sim \mathcal{S}_r Z_r \exp(-\chi_r/\sqrt{\eps})$ as $\eps \rightarrow 0$.
+Recall from Section \ref{Method} that one can determine the exponentially small contribution to the asymptotic solution from the form of the late-order terms, and that this contribution switches rapidly across Stokes curves.
+We will apply exponential asymptotic methods to determine the form of the late-order terms and the associated Stokes-curve locations, and we will thereby determine the form of the oscillatory behavior that changes as the Stokes curves are crossed.